alexandrebodin/tmuxctl/docs/01-installation.md

 title: Installation
 ---

-You can install Tmuxctl with on of the methods bellow.
+You can install Tmuxctl with one of the methods bellow.

 The recommended method is to run the following command, which installs `tmuxctl` in ./bin/tmuxctl by default.
 ```